RazorBest/Chess-Engine-DucaPowr/README.md

 - `blackPawnAttacks();`

 Pawns are non-sliding pieces.
 Therefore, their generation is easy to implement using bitwise operations.
 For example, shifting the bitboard by 8, gives us a bitboard in which all the pieces have moved one square forward.
 (More about pawn pushes [here](https://www.chessprogramming.org/Pawn_Pushes_(Bitboards)).)

+### Move encoding

+XBoard sends the move to the handler in a Pure Coordinate String Format (eg. "e3f4").
+The move is stored on 16 bits encoded as:

+- bits 0-5 source square
+- bits 6-11 destination square
+- bits 12-13 promotion (0 - rook, 1 - knight, 2 - bishop, 3 - queen)
+- bits 14-15 flags (0 - none, 1 - promotion, 2 - en passant, 3 - castling)

+Stockfish uses the same encoding.

 ### Further details